kivy/kivy/doc/sources/guide/lang.rst

     txt_inpt: txt_inpt

-Thus; self.txt_inpt from this point onwards holds the instance to the widget referenced by the id `txt_input` and can be used anywhere in the class like in the function `check_status`.
+From this point onwards, `self.txt_inpt` holds a reference to the widget identified by the id `txt_input` and can be used anywhere in the class, as in the function `check_status`.
 In contrast to this method you could also just pass the `id` to the function that needs to use it, like in case of `f_but` in the code above.